Skip to main content

 How do I manage my user data in Chameleon?

-All the data you send to Chameleon will be available to you in the Data Management section in your Chameleon Dashboard.
+All the data you send to Chameleon will be available to you in the Data Management section of your Chameleon Dashboard.

 Here, you switch between the different types of data and can do things like: